I have a confession to make.

 Yes, “there’s an app for that”, too.

-Why should I be surprised?
-After all, Tim Tebow is THE NFL STORY this season, whether we like it or not – and for a good number of casual sports fans, that answer is clearly pushing its way towards “not”.
+Why should this be a surprise?
+After all, Tim Tebow is THE NFL STORY this season, whether we like it or not.
+OK, and for a large number of casual sports fans, that answer is clearly pushing its way towards “not”.

 It’s becoming quite clear that Tebow – this year’s media darling – is challenging a number of gag reflexes.
-For some, Tebow is the five-letter word that is being muttered consistently throughout the sports world this year, replacing last year’s five-letter word, “Favre”.
+For some, Tebow is the five-letter word that is being muttered consistently throughout the sports world this year.
+It’s the word that replaced last year’s five-letter word, F-A-V-R-E.

 I think I’d rather spend my dollar on a pack of Orbitz gum.